alouiadel/whisper-realtime-echo/README.md

 5. 📝 View results in real-time
 6. 📋 Copy results to clipboard with one click
 7. 📜 Access previous transcriptions via the history button

+## 📝 Notes & Limitations

+- **Language Selection**: The language dropdown helps Whisper optimize recognition for specific languages but does not translate content.
+English audio will still be transcribed as English even when another language is selected.

+- **Transcribe vs. Translate**: Whisper supports two modes:
+  - **Transcribe**: Converts speech to text in the original language (default in this app)
+  - **Translate**: Converts speech from any language to English text (not currently implemented)

 ## 🎧 Supported Audio Formats